jonOriginal/Pterobotdyl-Public/README.md

 # Pterobotdyl - Public

  Discord bot for client control for pterodactyl.
-Due to the project being in alpha, there may be bugs that I have not caught, feel free to message me on discord at 12340#0567, or create a pull request.
+Due to the project being in alpha, there may be bugs that I have not caught, feel free to message me on discord at 12340#0567, or submit and issue or pull request.

 ### Features
 ✅ in-chat console